Get a Clue: Plot

 Lexy Gold lives amongst the wealthy and elite of Manhattan, New York.
 She serves as an advice columnist in her school newspaper but competes for status with middle-class Jack Downey, the editor.
 When an article and photograph Lexy has taken of her teacher, Mr. Orlando Walker, is published in the city's daily paper, he goes missing and his car is found in the East River.
-With help from Lexy's best friend Jen Hervey and one of her schoolmates Gabe (Ali Mukaddam), Lexy and Jack set out to solve the mystery behind the disappearance.
+With help from Lexy's best friend Jen Hervey and one of her schoolmates Gabe Nelson (Ali Mukaddam), Lexy and Jack set out to solve the mystery behind the disappearance.

 Their teacher, Miss Gertrude Dawson, becomes involved as she and Mr. Walker were romantically involved.
 Jack receives a message from Mr. Walker about a scholarship.
 Lexy and Jack search his old apartment, where they run into Detective Charles Meany, who is searching for Mr. Walker.
 Jen and Gabe watch Miss Dawson at Gabe's house with a video camera to keep an eye on her.
 Lexy and Jack later meet Mr. Walker's mother, Mrs. Petrossian, at her house.
 They discover that Mr. Walker changed his identity after being accused of stealing $10,000,000.
 Mr. Walker later receives a letter from the real person who stole the money, framing Mr. Walker.

 The group and Mr. Walker meet at a hotel to pretend to receive the money.
 Miss Dawson shows up at the hotel and is taken hostage by the real thief.
 Lexy and Jack search the halls for the man, who is revealed to be Detective Meany, whose real name is Falco Grandville, Mr. Walker's boss when he worked at a bank in Arizona, and the man who had framed Mr. Walker for the money theft.
 The team catches up with him and he is later arrested.
-It is later revealed that Mr. Walker's mother found a brooch at Falco's office by chance and decided to keep it; Falco has purchased the expensive canary diamond brooch to hide the stolen $10 million, and blamed Walker for its loss.
+It is later revealed that Mr. Walker's mother found a brooch at Falco's office by chance and decided to keep it; Falco has purchased the rare and expensive canary diamond brooch to hide the stolen $10 million, lost it and blamed Walker for its loss believing Walker stole the brooch.
 After Mr. Walker is pronounced a free man at last, he later asks Miss Dawson to marry him.
 At the end, it shows the wedding with Jack, Lexy, Jen, and Gabe.
 Jack and Lexy share a moment between themselves before the four teens walk down the street.